jlibovicky/jlibovicky.github.io/_posts/2019-09-10-MT-Weekly-Massively-Multilingual-NMT.md

 drops for high-resource languages whereas for low-resourced languages it usually increases.
 This itself is an amazing achievement.

-The main finding of the first paper is that the vector representations cluster according to language families as can be seen in a 2D projection below.
-They took vectors (of 512 dimensions!) from the encoder part of the network, compute the average over sentences and drew a 2D projection that more or less preserves the distances in the original space.
+The main finding of the first paper is that the vector representations from the encoder tend to cluster according to language families as can be seen in the figure below.
+They took vectors (of 512 dimensions!) from the encoder part of the network, compute the average over the sentences and drew a 2D projection that more or less preserves the distances in the original high-dimensional space.

 ![Language clusters](/assets/MT-Weekly-10/clusters.png)